 DISCUSSION AND CONCLUSION A medical education unit (MEU) or similar bodies in response to various reforms in medical education has become an integral part of most medical schools.
 Their major activities though include faculty development program but it should also motivate faculty in conducting educational research [6].
 The present study though had participants strength of 123 only 96 completed questionnaire, among the rest 23 who appeared for the study few did not submit the forms, few deviated theinstructions and few questionnaires had few positive and as well as criticizing comments on faculty.
-Among Research Article the teaching methods majority of the students (62%) revealed their interest in group discussions but again it was interesting to know only few students showed (33%) interest in group study.
+Among the teaching methods majority of the students (62%) revealed their interest in group discussions but again it was interesting to know only few students showed (33%) interest in group study.
 The second best teaching method was didactic lectures 48% which is better preferred (94%) via PowerPoint presentation rather white/black board teaching.
 It was interesting to observe (72%) students were comfortable attending viva and felt it is giving them an opportunity to express their communication skills.
 65% Students felt the need of more MCQ's as evaluation method rather than Essay and Short Notes and it has to be seriously considered because most of the competitive exams are evaluated by MCQ's pattern.
 When all the students questioned about the learning environment, they had unanimous suggestion that internet access and active learning centre creates an interesting platform to learn.
-To conclude from the feedback of students we had an opportunity to understand that teaching modules REFERENCES - 1.
-Gruppen L. (2008).
+To conclude from the feedback of students we had an opportunity to understand that teaching modules with more of group discussion and lectures via power point presentation will have a better reach to students and it is better to have evaluation process with more MCQ pattern at par with international standards which would benefit students in future competitive entrance examinations.
+REFERENCES - Gruppen L. (2008).
 Creating and sustaining centres for medical education research and development.
 Med Educ, 42,121-122. - 2.
 Van Der Vleuten C, Dolmans D, De Grave W, Van Luijk S, Muijtjens A, Scherpbier A et al. (2004).
 Education research at the Faculty of Medicine, University of Maastricht, fostering the interrelationship between professional and education practice.
 Acad Med, 79,990-996. - 3.
 Harden R. (2003).
 AMEE Guide 21, curriculum mapping, a tool for transparent and authentic teaching and learning.
 Evaluating the outcomes of undergraduate medical education.
-Medical Education, 37, 580 81. - 4.
-Gruppen L. (2008).
+Medical Education, 37, 580 81. - Gruppen L. (2008).
 Creating and sustaining centres for medical education research and development.
-Med Educ, 42,121-122 - 5.
-Davis M, Karunathilake I, Harden R. (2005).
+Med Educ, 42,121-122 - Davis M, Karunathilake I, Harden R. (2005).
 AMEE Education Guide no. 28, the development and role of departments of medical education.
 Med Teach, 27, 665-675. - 6.
 Irby D, Hodgson C, Muller J. (2004).
 Promoting research in medical education at the University of California, San Francisco, School of Medicine.
 Acad Med, 79, 981-984.